 Baptism at St Jude’s

-- Meet with our rector, Andrew, at 12.00 pm on the Wednesday before the baptism.
+4. One meeting with Andrew in the lead-up to the baptism.
 At this meeting we will discuss the meaning of the baptism service and answer any questions you may have.

 Our fervent prayer and expectation is that the baptism of your child will be the beginning of a significant relationship with the St Jude’s community through which your family will grow closer to God and his Son Jesus Christ.